NanashiTheNameless/Zorin-OS-Pro/README.md

 # Credits
 - NamelessNanasi/NanashiTheNameless For Overhauling And Adding Zorin OS 17 Support
+- AdityaGarg8 For Adding The -U Functionality And Helping Me Notice And Fix A Few Oversights
 - PEAKYCOMMAND For The Original Code And The Idea (please note, this dev should not be fully trusted)
 - [All Other Github Contributors For Their Appropreate Addidions/Commits](https://github.com/NanashiTheNameless/Zorin-OS-Pro/graphs/contributors)